Agile Flight Emerges from Multi-Agent Competitive Racing: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 This work was supported by the DARPA TIAMAT program (HR0011-24-9-0430).
-We are grateful to the Google TPU Research Cloud Program for providing computational resources.
+We are grateful to the Google TPU Research Cloud Program, NSF ACCESS, and the National Center for Supercomputing Applications (NCSA) for providing computational resources.
 We additionally would like to thank Himanshu Gaurav Singh, Pratik Kunapuli, and Chunwei Xing for helpful discussion and assistance throughout the project.

 \UrlBreaks{\do\/\do-} { }